stnolting/neorv32-verilog/README.md

 | Embedded multiplier  | 0           | 0        |
 | f_max [MHz]          | 115.3       | 122.2    |
 | Operational          | yes         | yes      |

-Not bad at all!
-Maybe the Verilog implementation result could be further improved by turning on more advanced synthesis/optimization options.
-Also, the coding style of the VHDL code base might not be optimal resulting in a less-good netlist.

 [[back to top](#neorv32-in-verilog)]